david-salac/Matrix/README.md

 # Class encapsulating simple real matrices and fundamental matrix operations
-This is the basic implementation of the fundamental matrix operation.
+This is the basic implementation of the fundamental matrix operations.

+Available in Java in OpenJDK compatible and in C# in Mono compatible format.

 # Overview of available operations (with examples)
 The overall logic is that indices of rows or columns are *indexed from zero* (0).